 Theatre Forum began back in the late ’90s.
 At that time, companies and artists felt that they were working in isolation, and that the sector was fragmented.
-The theatre community was a series of individual relationships and conversations.
 Many felt that the community needed to get organised.

 In 2003, Theatre Forum was incorporated.
 Its mission was to be the collective voice for the performing arts, to represent the disparate views of members including theatre, dance and opera production companies as well as venues, festivals and individual artists.
 Support for each other and to improve circumstances for people making work was part of the thinking at that time too.

 Membership was always available to individual artists and in 2018 the cost of this was greatly reduced in line with a commitment to keep artist issues and concerns to the fore.
 The following year, a Strategic Review confirmed Theatre Forum’s purpose as the membership organisation that highlights the needs of artists, arts workers and organisations to secure the resources needed for a sustainable performing arts sector.

 Today translating this strategy into a programme of events and activities involves being a Forum, a place for working group discussions, exchanging ideas, sharing resources, forging and strengthening connections – all to achieve the systemic change members want to see in the sector.

 To this day, Theatre Forum is driven by its members and their concerns.